Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 J. H. Jansen, born March 10-1901.

-I. Fløtre, O. Sand, S. Valen, A. Abrahamsen, G. Jansen, P. H. Lund, H. Stoltenberg, H. Borgen, O. Krumsvik, K. Brien, E. Gustavson, N. Jørgensen, F. Eik, N. Johansen, N. Chr.
+J. Stave, G. Sunde, T. Bille, O. Andersen, N. Kaldefoss, B. Myklebust, O. Bendal, I. Fløtre, O. Sand, S. Valen, A. Abrahamsen, G. Jansen, P. H. Lund, H. Stoltenberg, H. Borgen, O. Krumsvik, K. Brien, E. Gustavson, N. Jørgensen, F. Eik, N. Johansen, N. Chr.
 Nilsen, H. Hansen, I. Hjartarson, K. Green.

-Mosdale became known as the "Bacon Ship", on a regular service Canada-England, with meat and bacon usually taken on board in Montreal and unloaded in Liverpool.
+Mosdale became known as the "Bacon Ship", on regular service Canada-England, with meat and bacon usually taken on board in Montreal and unloaded in Liverpool.

 Another Rescue & a Spy as Passenger - 1941:

 But the people on board Mosdale soon got other things to worry about.
 While at Liverpool (Wellington Dock) they experienced the violent bombings there that week, but escaped with damages, even when the British ammunition vessel Malakand exploded nearby, causing enormous damages to the surrounding areas.
 An able seaman was injured by shrapnel and was taken to a hospital.
-(Other Norwegian ships in Liverpool during this 5 day bombing raid were M/S Bra-Kar, M/S Tai Yin, M/S Temeraire, D/S Sollund and D/S Stromboli).
-She was further damaged by yet another fire in one of her holds while in Liverpool.
-After temporary repairs she continued to Montreal for more permanent repairs.
+Other Norwegian ships in Liverpool during this 5 day bombing raid were M/S Bra-Kar, D/S Sollund and D/S Stromboli.
+(According to J. R. Hegland's "Nortraships flåte", M/S Tai Yin and M/S Temeraire were also there, but they were in another part of the world at that time, as will be seen when following the links).

 A New Radio Operator: